Sonukr/react-gitbook/lectures/01-react/14_state.md

 }
 ```

-Now, let's make sure we display that information to the user.
+Now let's make sure we display that information to the user.
 Still in `App.js`, in your `render` method, we'll let the user know how many mood points they are at by adding in a line:

 ```html
 // note how similar this looks to accessing props